What Does This Mean for People Addicted to Meth and Heroin?

 She and her colleagues conducted a large study of 799 people.
 As a result, it produced the same conclusion.
 Tsui explained, “Methamphetamine use was associated with more than twice the risk for dropping out of treatment for opioid-use disorder.”
 Accordingly, it’s critical to treat patients for both addictions for successful recovery.
 Tsui agrees.

 “The next step is to build into treatment models how we can help those patients who struggle both with opioids and methamphetamines to be successful,” she said.
-This is especially important because police offices in the West Central regions of the U.S. have reported that meth is making a comeback in their areas.
+This is especially important because police officers in the West Central regions of the U.S. have reported that meth is making a comeback in their areas.

-Although it’s hard to understand why, it’s harder for patients to overcome a polydrug-use disorder.
+Although it’s hard to understand why it’s harder for patients to overcome a polydrug-use disorder.
 Tsui surmises that they perceive it as a necessity.
 “A substantial proportion of these patients are homeless and may use meth to stay awake at night just to stay safe and keep an eye on their belongings,” Tsui noted.

 Is Recovery from Meth and Opioid Use Impossible?

-However, that doesn’t make recovery from a meth and opioid addiction impossible.
+However, that doesn’t make recovery from meth and opioid addiction impossible.
 In other words, you can receive effective treatment for this polydrug addiction today.
 Choose a reputable substance abuse treatment center.